eb1a-profile-building/eb1a-profile-building.github.io/index.md

 ## 📈 Teaching Philosophy

-**"I don't just advise—I teach you exactly how to build your EB1A or EB2-NIW profile step-by-step along with certified Paralegal services."**
+**"I don't just advise—I teach you exactly how to build your EB1A or EB2-NIW profile step-by-step along with parterned certified Paralegal services."**

 Through my comprehensive approach, you'll learn how to:
 - Write publishable research papers from scratch